-The Authority, from time to time, may use Assets of the Rental Housing Bonds Resolution to purchase bonds issued under the Commonwealth Mortgage Bonds Resolution or to make moneys available to the Commonwealth Mortgage Bonds Resolution through other financial arrangements.
+The Authority, from time to time, may use Assets of the Rental Housing Bonds Resolution to purchase bonds issued under the Commonwealth Mortgage Bonds Resolution or the Homeownership Bonds Resolution or to make moneys available to the Commonwealth Mortgage Bonds Resolution or the Homeownership Bonds Resolution through other financial arrangements.
 When the Authority purchases such bonds or enters into such other financial arrangements, such bonds or financial arrangements become Assets of the Rental Housing Bonds Resolution.
 The Authority can give no assurances as to the amount of such bond purchases or financial arrangements and whether or not the Authority will be able to remarket such bonds or transfer such financial arrangements to third parties.